DrWarpMan/steam-hour-booster/README.md

 To take full advantage of this program, you should run it on a device (server) that is always running.

-To run the program in the background, I recommend using [Docker](#docker), but you can also use your own solution.\
+To run the program in the background, I recommend using [Docker](#docker), but you can also setup your own solution.\
 *Before running the program in the background, make sure to run it once normally to be able to enter your Steam Guard codes (if needed).*

 ## Configuration